Skip to content

 5. Additional Pedigree: NGC and PCGS sometimes certify coins with additional pedigrees and imprint them directly on the label.
 These may include first strike, first releases, or special shipwreck, hoard, or collection pedigrees.

-6. Online Registration: Each coin is given a unique registration number which serves to catalog the coin at the grading service.
-In many cases, it is possible to look up this number and verify your coin’s information.
+6. Online Registration: Each coin is given a unique registration number that catalogs it at the grading service.
+In many cases, you can look up this number and verify your coin's information.

 2023 $200 Canada Da Beers Ideal Heart in Proof 70.